kevinLQ84/Bookstore_SQL/README.md

 # Bookstore_SQL
-Website designed with Python, SQL and flask.
+Bookstore website designed with Python, SQL and Flask.

+The website has application functionality that can house user accounts in an SQL file.
+There is an administrator account that allows for modification of items for sale.